Mikhelpro/hackthon/README.md

    (Add the bot to the group first, then use that group's chat_id)
 3. Teacher opens bot and sends /coming  →  attendance logged
 4. Teacher sends /notcoming exam conflict  →  AI message sent to all groups
-5. Students in the group receive: "📢 Dr. Ahmed (Math) will not be attending..."
+5. Students in the group receive: " Dr. Michael (Math) will not be attending..."
 6. Students can check /today to see all updates
 ```